aljawaid/TemplateManager/README.md

     - `https://mydomain.com/project/[project_id]/templates/comments/delete/[template_id]`
 - Revised Email Subject Templates
   - Added user instructions related to tasks and automatic actions
+- All data is saved in the database

 **Task Description Templates**
 - Revised `predefined contents` as `Task Description Templates`
-- **Topics** for Comment Templates
-  - Label common templates into topics to help group them together
+- **Topics** - Label common templates into topics to help group them together
-- **Notes** for Comment Templates
-  - Add a short note to describe each template
+- **Notes** - Add a short note to describe each template
-- Templates, topics and notes are saved in the database
+- **Instructions** - Add optional instructions for each template

 **NEW Comment Templates**
 - Add, update or delete templates for your regular comments which can be used repetitively in any task
 - Templates utilise the Markdown Editor to enable complete formatting of comments
-- **Topics** for Comment Templates
-  - Label common templates into topics to help group them together
+- **Topics** - Label common templates into topics to help group them together
-- **Notes** for Comment Templates
-  - Add a short note to describe each template
+- **Notes**  - Add a short note to describe each template
-- Templates, topics and notes are saved in the database
+- **Instructions** - Add optional instructions for each template

 **NEW Global Templates**
 - Show generic templates common to your personal or organisational workflow (to your end users)
 - These templates are visible to all user roles and are not restricted by project
-- **Topics** for Global Templates
-  - Label common templates into topics to help group them together
+- **Topics** - Label common templates into topics to help group them together
-- **Notes** for Global Templates
-  - Add a short note to describe each template
+- **Notes** - Add a short note to describe each template
-- Templates, topics and notes are saved in the database
+- **Instructions** - Add optional instructions for each template

 **Task Comments**
 - Show total number of comments created